wrgr/cppbook/assignments.md

 ### Core Assignment 50 - Study Skills 5: Time Management Checkin

+*Write 1.5-page (minimum, double spaced) update regarding your time management habits.*

+Discuss the following:

+- What are some things that are going really well in terms of exercising "good" time management habits- those we have explored during CPP or others that you have been meaning to try.

+- What are some areas that could use some improvement in regards to managing your time to complete the tasks for the week?

+- What questions do you still have about time management, setting goals and milestones, and staying motivated?

+- Please submit an updated calendar with your schedule by inserting a picture (PDF) at the bottom of this document.

+- How have you adjusted your schedule to reflect the `rocks' that you chose in the Study Skills "Big and Small Rocks" assignment?

 #### [](#ca051)

 ### Core Assignment 51 - STEM Activity: Code Academy I